timofeysie/rainbow-connection/python/zero/zero-notes.md

 I created a new version with a show_simulation function to show the lcd display on the laptop.

 New script: python\zero\smiley-matrix-4b.py

+## Progressive enhancement approach

+We know that python key_demo.py runs.
+I draws on the lcd display as well as uses the joystick and buttons without error.
+This is our working position.

+Then we have the two other aspects of the project that we should implement step by step into this working position.

+1. python key_demo.py runs.
+I draws on the lcd display as well as uses the joystick and buttons
+2. drawing the main emoji and the emoji selecting menu and sub-menus in emoji_key_basic.py.
+3. listening to the joystick and buttons and navigating the menu logic in smiley-matrix-4.py.

+What we need to do is take main emoji from the smiley-matrix-4b.py file and implement it in the key_demo.py file.

+This should take the emoji and draw it at the bottom half of the lcd display and the current joystick and button code draws the shapes in the top half.

+Lets call this first step key_demo_with_emoji.py.

+Progressive enhancement approach

+We know that python key_demo.py runs.
+I draws on the lcd display as well as uses the joystick and buttons without error.
+This is our working position.

+Then we have the two other aspects of the project that we should implement step by step into this working position.

+1. python key_demo.py runs.
+I draws on the lcd display as well as uses the joystick and buttons
+2. drawing the main emoji and the emoji selecting menu and sub-menus in emoji_key_basic.py.
+3. listening to the joystick and buttons and navigating the menu logic in smiley-matrix-4.py.

+What we need to do is take main emoji from the smiley-matrix-4b.py file and implement it in the key_demo.py file.

+This should take the emoji and draw it at the bottom half of the lcd display and the current joystick and button code draws the shapes in the top half.

+Lets call this first step key_demo_with_emoji.py.

+Commit message: use same GPIO setup as key_demo.py and add main emoji drawing functionality from smiley-matrix-4b.py